All About Nigerian Dwarf Goats

 Freshen – to begin making milk

 Goats are herd animals and need at least one buddy to live with.
 Two or three goats is a good number to start with, does and wethers make great pets.
-Bucks are recommended only for breeding, they don’t make good pets and should be housed separately from does except when breeding.
+If you’re just starting out bucks are not a good option, they can be nice, but they typically don’t make very good pets due to their odor and behavior, particularly during rut, they really should be housed separately from does except for breeding.

 Hooves: We trim hooves every 8 weeks, more frequent trimming makes the task easier, depending on the goat and the rate their hooves grow you may need to trim more or less frequently.
 Goats hooves continually grow and need to be trimmed to a proper length for the longevity and comfort.
 Hoof trimming is something you can learn to do on your own, it helps if you have someone to show you in person your first few times.
 Click on the photo below for a link to more hoof trimming info:

-Feeding Wethers/Bucks: If you plan to have wethers as pets I recommend learning about urinary calculi because it’s something to be aware of.
-We’ve never had an issue with urinary calculi in our bucks or wethers but have heard of this being an issue that is very painful and potentially life threatening.
+Feeding Wethers/Bucks: If you plan to have wethers as pets you should be aware of urinary calculi.
 Urinary calculi (or stones) can develop in the bladder potentially causing blockage that prevents the flow of urine, this is mainly a problem for wethers and bucks, does do not have this issue.
 It’s very important to feed a properly balanced diet.
 Their diet should be lots of hay, browse, very little grain if any.
 The calcium and phosphorous in the feed should be balanced at 2 to 1 (twice as much calcium as phosphorous).
 Check your feed and mineral labels for the calcium to phosphorus ratio.
-And don’t forget access to plenty of fresh clean water.
+And don’t forget access to plenty of fresh clean water, warm water during cold weather is also good.
 For more info about urinary calculi check out the following links:

-Quality Feed: a well fed goat will be less susceptible to parasites and illness, without proper nutrition your goats will not thrive.
+Quality Feed: a well fed goat will be less susceptible to parasites and illness, with proper nutrition your goats will thrive and be the most productive.
 A clean source of water must be available at all times.
 Water consumption is also important for avoiding urinary calculi in wethers.
 During cold winter months consider offering your goats warm water to drink, it will help increase water intake, and the goats really seem to enjoy it.

 Our goats are free to go out and browse but we always provide hay free choice.
 Find the best feed in your area that is available, I always look for horse quality hay.
 We feed our does second or third cut orchard grass and alfalfa mix, Chaffhaye, and grain in addition to browse.
 Our bucks get the same hay as the does and browse, except during rut when they need higher nutrients, we will sometimes add grain to their diet.
 You need hay feeders that keep your goats food clean and off the ground, this reduces waste and minimizes the risk of parasites being picked up if they were to eat soiled hay.
 Be prepared for hay waste, you might be surprised that goats can actually be pretty picky about their hay, goats are browsers and like a variety of food they may pick out their favorite parts and leave the rest or pull it on the ground.

-Depending on your location you need to watch out for certain plants the are poisonous, for example, rhododendrons, azaleas, Japanese yew are very poisonous to goats.
+Depending on your location you need to watch out for certain plants that are poisonous, for example, rhododendrons, azaleas, Japanese yew are very dangerous if eaten by goats.

 Minerals should be available free choice, minerals are important for good health and productivity.
 We like Sweetlix Meatmaker goat minerals the goats really love it.
 Make sure the minerals you get are specifically formulated for goats, not sheep and goats (goats need more copper at levels that could be toxic to sheep, sheep minerals are too low in copper).
 Ideally you want to feed a loose mineral, rather than a block.
 You might want to check with your local vet to find out if additional minerals would be necessary, some areas are more deficient in certain minerals and additional supplements may be necessary.

-Vaccinations: we vaccinate our goats with CD&T vaccination annually, does are vaccinated one month prior to kidding so they can pass immunity to their kids and then kids are vaccinated at 6-8 weeks of age and again 3-4 weeks later.
+Vaccinations: we vaccinate our goats with CD&T vaccination annually, does are vaccinated one month prior to kidding so they can pass immunity to their kids and then kids are vaccinated around weaning age, about 8 weeks, and again 3-4 weeks later.
 CD&T protects them against tetanus and enterotoxemia (overeating disease).
 More CD&T info.